 It may also be that you will be too trusting, by handing your bank account details to the person and before you know it, the person has already emptied your account.
 This particular scam is quite active right now.

 Avoid these we buy houses scams.
 Protect yourself from fake home buyers who are after getting money from you through shady methods and choose to work only with a buyer after you have done your research on the person and have enough proof the buyer is a legitimate investor.
+We are a trusted company and we buy houses in Albuquerque for cash.
+We will provide you with information about every step and a contract.

 An internet search will reveal a plethora of results detailing the current scams in play.
 And remember, any deal which sounds too good to be true, usually is.